-Phase 2 - estimated infrastructure construction commencement: September 2016.
+Phase 3 - estimated infrastructure construction commencement: September 2018.

-To enable servicing of the Scheme, construction of a LWC, which will include construction of the operations building and a water recycling facility comprising membrane bioreactor, UV and chlorination treatment processes, tanks and equipment, recycled water storage tanks and recycled water distribution pumps and storage and boosting and distribution capacity for drinking water.
-The location of the LWC will be Lot 1 DP 327785.
-The civil construction and mechanical and electrical fitout of Phase 2 may be sub-phased depending on the rate of lot sales.
+To enable servicing of the Scheme, construction of a LWC, which will include mechanical and electrical fit out of an operations room and a water recycling facility comprising membrane bioreactor, reverse osmosis, UV and chlorination treatment processes, tanks and equipment, recycled water storage tanks and recycled water distribution pumps and storage.
+The location of the LWC will be within the basement of Stage 2-3.
+The fitout may be staged depending on the rate of lot sales.